HereMobilityDevelopers/micro-di/README.md

 ### Dependency Resolution

 Dependency can be resolved by using `ResolveDependency` method.
-This can be done in anywhere in your application code:
+This can be done anywhere in your application code:

 ```js
 import { ResolveDependency } from "@here-mobility/micro-di";